Lucas Entertainment

-Lucas Entertainment is a New York-based gay pornographic studio started by porn star Michael Lucas.
+Lucas Entertainment is an independent New York-based gay pornographic studio founded by porn star Michael Lucas in 1998.
 It is one of the largest such studios in the world.
 The studio is known for lavish, big-budget films, and it contends that its 2006 film Michael Lucas' La Dolce Vita is the most expensive gay porn ever made.
 The film won 14 GayVN awards in 2007, the current record.

 To expand its direction, the studio hired mr. Pam Doré, gay adult film's only female videographer, as creative director of film and production in August 2008.
 Doré, who began her career at Falcon Video in 1996, was nominated for best director and cinematography at the GayVN Awards for the studio's 2008 Return to Fire Island.

 In May 2009, Lucas Entertainment announced that it was filming on location the first gay porn film with only Israeli models, billing it as an effort to promote Israeli culture.
 The company subsequently launched its Men of Israel microsite introducing the actors and film concept.
 Lucas has called the film his most important, and journalists from The Atlantic, Out Magazine and Yediot Aharonot noted it as a landmark film as the first pornographic film shot on location with an all-Israeli cast; while Tablet Magazine and the Los Angeles Times remarked on it being the first to feature an all-Jewish cast.

 In July, the studio announced on Lucas's blog that it will open a European headquarters in Paris, the site of its current production, Paris Playboys.
 In 2013 Lucas Entertainment went from being exclusively a condom-only studio to filming and releasing "bareback" sex content.